New Client Info

 Whether you're new to Rolfing® or new to this office, Jenny is happy to answer any questions you may have.
 Feel free to text or email.

 Insurance companies have been systematically cutting benefits, so I’m having to drop more of them.
-Reach me directly to get more detail.
+Contact us to get more details.

 You can find rate information for self-pay on the booking pages for each service.